raul23/vocab-augmentor/README.md

   For Portuguese text-to-speech, `facebook/mms-tts-por` is used.
 - **Selective Module Installation**: Modules are installed only when needed for specific tasks.
-- **CSV Export**: Updates and exports the vocabulary list to a CSV file for easy access and further study, including clickable links to audio files.
 - **CSV and HTML Export**: Updates and exports the vocabulary list to a CSV file and a feature-rich HTML file.
   - HTML features include `DataTables` stylesheet, column reordering, resizable